jungmannlab/picasso/README.md

 - Design icon based on "Hexagon by Creative Stalls from the Noun Project"
 - Simulate icon based on "Microchip by Futishia from the Nount Project"
 - Localize icon based on "Mountains by MONTANA RUCOBO from the Noun Project"
-- ToRaw icon based on "Lion by Sathish Selladurai from the Noun Project"
 - Filter icon based on "Funnel by José Campos from the Noun Project"
 - Render icon based on "Paint Palette by Vectors Market from the Noun Project"
 - Average icon based on "Layers by Creative Stall from the Noun Project"